OffprintStudios/dragonfish/README.md

 * Angular 9.1.5
 * NestJS 7.1.5
 * MongoDB 4.2.1
-* Rust 1.34 (or later) and the Cargo toolchain
-    * If not on Ubuntu 16.10 or later, you will also need LLVM, as native module compilation relies on LLVM's `libclang`.
-You will also need to set the `LIBCLANG_PATH` environment variable to LLVM's `/bin` directory.

 Once you have installed and verified that these dependencies are working as expected, run `yarn install` in both the root project directory and in `/frontend` to install all project-related dependencies.